-Ariana Grande's Manchester Attack PTSD Comments Are Even More Heartbreaking When You Look Closely At What She's Saying
+Ariana's PTSD Revelation Is Even More Heartbreaking When You Look At It Closely

 The 2017 Manchester bombing at Ariana Grande's concert shocked the world, and the singer has recently spoken out on the effect the tragedy has had on her mental health.
 The attack, which left 22 of her fans dead after a suicide bomber targeted the gig at the Manchester Arena, has unsurprisingly been a incredibly tough for Grande to process.
 Though Grande has consistently talked about the devastation the incident caused for her and her fans, this is the first time she has opened up with such personal details.
 Speaking to British Vogue, Ariana Grande revealed she has suffered with PTSD since the attack.